ammentorp/java-ecosystem/a-helloworld/README.md

 order to have more control over what jar command generates.
 In com/contrastsecurity directory, an `example_manifest.txt` was created.
 This text file serves our applications entry point.

-Write a README in this directory describing how to build your code and the context around what it means.
-Ideally, someone could read your README and answer the questions asked in this ticket.